lbryio/lbry.com/content/faq/how-to-publish.md

 2. Click on the `Published` tab.
 3. Select the content you want to remove from LBRY
 4. Click `Remove`.
 If you don't see the remove button, try downloading the content locally again.
 5. There will be two options. `Abandon the claim for this URI` and `Delete this file from my computer`.
 Select the option that applies.
-Abandoning your claim will release the LBC back into your wallet (99% of the time you want to selec this). **Warning: Deleting content is permanent.
+Abandoning your claim will release the LBC back into your wallet (99% of the time you want to select this). **Warning: Deleting content is permanent.
 Please make sure this is what you want to do before confirming the deletion.**
 6. Click `Remove`.
 If you abandoned your claim, you should see the deposit back in your balance shortly.

 ### How do I edit my existing Published content?